Skip to content

 Size Drive capacity

-The Preview tab shows the final cloud-init configuration that will be applied to the machine during provisioning.
+The Cloud Init tab shows the final cloud-init configuration that will be applied to the machine during provisioning.
 This is the merged and rendered result of all assigned machine roles.

 The configuration is displayed in a read-only Monaco code editor with YAML syntax highlighting and line numbers.
 You cannot edit the preview directly — to change the configuration, modify the machine's assigned roles.